usaid-cs/yesterday-i-learned/random.md

 - In a [citation-less wiki section about REST](https://en.wikipedia.org/wiki/Representational_state_transfer#Code_on_demand_.28optional.29), the spec includes transfer of code from the server to the client, allowing the server to manipulate what the client does.
 - By mass, [Americans eat the same amount of watermelons as oranges](http://flowingdata.com/2016/05/17/the-changing-american-diet/).
 - Vintergatan means "Winter street/road" and is the Swedish name for the Milky Way. ["But you can only see it in the summer"](https://www.reddit.com/r/videos/comments/48klsm/musical_marble_machine_mind_blown_man_builds_real/d0knu3b?context=10000)
-- If you want to control someone, [look at her forehead](https://m.imgur.com/gallery/HAn3e).
-If you want to marry someone, make sure she's a female (or whatever), then look at her chin.
 - [Re: "A perk of your gender"](https://www.reddit.com/r/AskReddit/comments/4ij2xh/whats_a_perk_of_your_gender_that_you_think_most/d2yi5t7) _if im taking a shit and theres that little bit thats hard to get out - you can stick a finger up your vag and push through the (fairly thin and flexible) wall between your vagina and anus (editor note: sometimes it breaks during birth.) and get it out._ - /u/drizzzzzzle
 - [Escalator](https://en.wikipedia.org/wiki/Escalator#History) was a trademarked term, lost because of it being [so popular](https://en.wikipedia.org/wiki/Mind_share).
 - The [confusion](http://bulbapedia.bulbagarden.net/wiki/Status_condition#Confusion) status always strikes with 40-point typeless damage.